Here are a few things you can do to prevent your child from having an accident at home.

 Cover all electrical outlets with plastic plugs.

-Do not tie your baby's pacifier around his neck.
+Do not tie your baby's pacifier around her neck.
 The cord or string could strangle your baby.

 Make sure your baby is secured well in a stroller, high chair, swing or jump chair.
-Never leave your baby alone because he might slip out.
+Never leave your baby alone because she might slip out.

 Never give your baby small or hard pieces of food (such as hot dog, grapes or raw carrot).
 This may cause your baby to choke.